digitaldeacon/memberhive/README.md

 + first uninstall the cli globally
 + clean your npm cache
 + add the latest version of angular-cli back in (globally)
-+ make sure that you have your global TypeScript up to 2.3.4 (in case you have one globally installed)
++ make sure that you have your global TypeScript up to 2.5.3 (or whatever is the latest version)
 + remove your old (or any!) __node_modules__ folder
 + in case you used yarn before, make sure you **do not** have a .yarnclean file
 + reinstall (via ***npm*** or ***yarn*** - see above)